ucinlp/null-prompts/README.md

 python -m nullprompt.crossval [PATH TO CONFIG]
 ```

+The datasets used in our experiments are available in [this](https://drive.google.com/drive/folders/1rOewIDLLX5ZkW-53AYeEoeUViQXkL01o) Google Drive directory.

 #### A Note on Config Names

 The config names are comprised of a sequence of underscore delimited field.